Broken toe

 Reduction

-If the broken pieces of the bone don't fit snugly together, a care provider might need to move the pieces back into place.
+If the broken pieces of the bone don't align correctly, a healthcare professional might need to move the bone pieces back into place.
 This is known as reduction.
 It's usually done without cutting the skin.
-Ice or a shot of anesthetic numbs the toe.
+Ice or medicine to numb the toe may be used.

 Keeping the toe from moving

-To heal, a broken bone must not move so that its ends can knit back together.
+To heal, a broken bone must be kept from moving so that its ends can knit back together.
 Examples include:

 - Buddy taping.
 For a simple fracture in any of the smaller toes, taping the injured toe to one next to it might be all that's needed.
 The uninjured toe acts like a splint.
 Putting gauze or felt between the toes before taping can prevent skin soreness.

 - Wearing a stiff-bottomed shoe.
-A care provider might prescribe a post-surgical shoe that has a stiff bottom and a soft top that closes with strips of fabric.
+A healthcare professional might prescribe a postsurgical shoe that has a stiff bottom and a soft top that closes with strips of fabric.
 This can prevent the toe from moving and provide more room for swelling.

 - Casting.
 If the pieces of the broken toe won't stay snugly together, a walking cast might help.